astraut-solutions/easy-risk-register/docs/guides/product/user-guide-dashboards.md

 ### Distribution Chart

-Shows how risks are distributed across **severity levels** and/or **categories**.
+Shows how risks are distributed across **severity levels** and **top categories** (stacked by severity).

 **What it tells you**:
-- "Most of our risks are Medium severity" → May indicate you're managing risk well
+- "Most of our risks are Medium severity" may indicate you're managing risk well
-- "Lots of High severity" → Clear action items needed
+- "Lots of High severity" suggests clear action items are needed
 - Distribution by category helps identify problem areas (e.g., "70% are Cyber Security risks")

 **How to use it**:
-1. Click on any bar segment to filter the risk list
+1. Click a bar segment to drill down
-2. The matrix and table automatically filter to match
-3. Charts update to reflect your current filters
+2. The app opens the **Risk table** with matching filters applied
+3. Use **Show data table** for an accessible, copy/paste-friendly equivalent of the chart

 ### Trend Chart (Score History)

-Shows how your **overall risk exposure** has changed over time (last 30, 90, or 365 days).
+Shows how your risk signal changes over time (last 30 days).

 **What it tells you**:
 - Upward trend = risk exposure is increasing (new risks, control failures)
 - Downward trend = risk exposure is decreasing (mitigations working)
 - Flat = stable risk profile

-**Customization**:
-- In **Settings**, choose the default trend view:
-  - **Overall exposure**: Sum/average of active risks (shows org-wide trend)
-  - **Recently changed**: Highlights risks that were just added or updated
+**Trend modes**:
+- **Overall exposure**: average score across risks, based on stored snapshots
+- **Recent score changes**: count of score updates recorded per day

 ### Tips for Board Reporting

 - **Take a screenshot** of the dashboard to include in board reports
-- **Export as PNG** (button on each chart) for slides or emails
+- **Export as PNG** (button on each chart) for slides or emails (default 1080p)
-- **Export as PDF** for complete reports with all charts
+- **Export as PDF** (Dashboard charts report) for a single printable document with charts + tables
-- Use the **clear filters** button to reset to "all risks" before exporting
+- Reset filters to "all risks" before exporting for board-ready summaries
 - Trend charts are ideal for showing improvement over time

 ---